xinsight/mjplayground/README.md

   - logs need to be secured to prevent rolling
   - log can be notched on both sides and a split log (or 4x4) can be placed in a notch and screwed in

+### Demolition of existing playstructure
+- two quotes for the demo were around $2,000
+- demo is relatively straightforward, but the real issue is: What to build after?
+- involves notification to the city/province that the playground will be unavailable
+- perhaps requires a playground inspection AFTER demolition (?)

 ## Suppliers

+### Highland Gym
+- TODO: frank?
+- has been hired to make repairs to existing Henderson playstructure
+- can build conventional, wooden playstructures
+- quoted for demo (and disposal) of existing playstructure: $2,000

 ### [Upanoak Tree Care](http://upanoak.ca)
 - Contact: Darryl